CBDRH/gii-art-utilisation/README.md

 ![Cross sectional comparison of the GII and ART utilisation](results/graphs/gii_art_xsectional.png)

+# Usage of the data

+The data in the repository may be reused with citation of the original source:

+* ICMART ...
+* UN ...
+* WB ...

+If using the final linked dataset please cite the current work.

 # Reproducing the analysis

 The following steps will reproduce the results present in the paper.
 Bear in mind